ui5-community/wdi5/README.md

 `Logger.js` wraps the basic JS native console statements to use the loglevel config.

 ## Webdriver - UI5 bridge

 To add functionality to the bridge you need to enhance and add code in the bridge class.
 Enhance the `WebUI5` class to make the new methods available to the tester when using this framework.

+## Return Type of the `executeAsync` function

+The function `executeAsync` has defined return types [mentioned here](https://github.com/webdriverio/webdriverio/issues/999).
+So the return type is custom defined as an array of two elements first is a string representing the status, second is the value for the status.

 ## Commitlint